iamthemovie/iamthemovie.github.io/_posts/2016-12-01-deploy-azure-functions-from-visual-studio-team-services.md

 ![alt text](/images/20161201/10.png)

-Choose the name of the deployed App Service name (whatever you chose in your ARM template) and point it to the Zip package contained within the artefacts:
+Choose the name of the deployed App Service name (whatever you chose in your ARM template) and point it to the Zip package contained within the artifacts:

 ![alt text](/images/20161201/11.png)